March 30, 2018

 3. Carve out 'non-wedding' time

 This is especially important.
 Right before my husband went on his bachelor party weekend, we agreed that as soon as he got back, we would have a few days that were ‘wedding planning-free’, so that we could enjoy each other and talk about something else for a change.
 And it was SO good.
-And now, I wish I did the same with my parents, too – they helped a huge amount with our wedding planning, and it would have been so nice to take my Mum out for lunch or yoga or a massage once or twice during the last few crazy weeks so that we could reconnect and relax amongst all the organising.
+And now, I wish I did the same with my parents, too – they helped a huge amount with our wedding planning, and it would have been so nice to take a break from wedding chat and whisk my Mum out for lunch or yoga or a massage once or twice during the last few crazy weeks so that we could reconnect and relax amongst all the organizing.
 My advice would be to carve this time out early – plan for it.
 Book in a massage before you get too busy; because you won’t do it otherwise.
-It might just be the difference between a frazzled bride and a cool, calm, collected bride – so worth it!
+It might just be the difference between a frazzled bride and a cool, calm, collected bride – so worth it.

 4. Allow for extra time on the day